Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ###### UPDATES
 - [ ] `--help`: needs some final review
+- [ ] `prompt`: Fix it and put a random emoji at the left for each terminal [emojis](https://loige.co/random-emoji-in-your-prompt-how-and-why/)
+- [ ] `.profile`: migrate all possible sets of features to .profile such as terminal background, prompts (PS1, gitprompt declaration), bash colors, bash emojis list...
+Avoiding innecessary bashrc loadings making it to go faster.
+- [ ] `autocompletion` also works when calling installation manually in working customizer directory (sudo/bash install.sh -v auda[tab]...): now tab autocompletion only works when `customizer-install` it is locally installed.

 ###### NEW FEATURES
 - [ ] `install.sh`, `uninstall.sh`: Program traps to intercept signals and respond against them.
 Show a warning when trying to stop a process in the middle of a critical operation like apt-get or dpkg.
 - [ ] `functions_install.sh`: When installing features using package manager in  (by default `apt-get`) it will try to install them with different fallback package managers (`yum`, `pacman`, `pkg`, `winget`, `brew`, `pkg`, `snap`, `flatpak`, `chocolatey`, `pip`, `npm`...) depending on which is the main package-manager
+- [ ] `prompt`: function to edit/update the emoji of the prompt to serve different informational purposes as well as aesthetic ones.
+Consider a command to randomly or manually change the emoji.

 #### NEW INSTALLATIONS AND INSTALLATION UPDATES

 ###### UPDATES
 - [ ] `data_features.sh`: validate `promptcolors` function.
-Write custom color codes of gnome-terminal profile through gsettings or similar
+Write custom color codes of gnome-terminal profile through gsettings or similar [color palette gsettings](https://askubuntu.com/questions/803230/how-to-set-built-in-color-scheme-for-gnome-terminal-via-cli-in-ubuntu-16)
 - [ ] `data_features.sh`: `L` function columns, also the alias alias totalusage="df -hl --total | grep total" can be rewritted as an alias or case `L /` of L because it uses du
 - [ ] `data_features.sh`: refactor `x` (extract) function:
                             - do not rely only in extension